adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 Next we need to configure the solution to run the Android project.

-- Right-click on the **TaskList.Droid** project, then select **Set as StartUp Project**.
+- Right-click the **TaskList.Droid** project, then select **Set as StartUp Project**.
-- Right-click on the **TaskList.Droid** project again, then select **Build TaskList.Droid**.
+- Right-click the **TaskList.Droid** project again, then select **Build TaskList.Droid**.

-The drop-down between the run button in the top left of Xamarin Studio and the Build status at the top of Xamarin Studio, now allows you to choose an emualtor or device to run your app against.
-By default, Xamarin Studio will create several emulators for you.
+The drop-down between the run button in the top left of Visual Studio for Mac and the Build status at the top of Visual Studio for Mac, now allows you to choose an emulator or device to run your app against.
+By default, Visual Studio for Mac will create several emulators for you.
 You can also use the **Manage Google Emulators...** option to create additional Android Virtual Devices (AVDs) and download other images online.